tesseract-ocr/tessdoc/ImproveQuality.md

 ![binarisation.png](https://github.com/tesseract-ocr/tesseract/wiki/binarisation.png)

 This is converting an image to black and white.
-Tesseract does this internally, but it can make mistakes, particularly if the page background is of uneven darkness.
+Tesseract does this internally, but the result can be suboptimal, particularly if the page background is of uneven darkness.

 ### Noise Removal